 VOICES of Fort Worth is proud to kick off its ninth season during 2021-2022.

 VOICES gave its premier performance on May 1, 2012 in conjunction with the Wesleyan Chorale in a concert presented in Martin Hall on the campus of Texas Wesleyan University.
-Both groups were conducted by Dr. Jerome M. Bierschenk, who was then the Music Department Chairman at Texas Wesleyan University.
+Both groups were conducted by Dr. Jerome M. Bierschenk, who was then the Director of Choral Activities at Texas Wesleyan University.
 Dr. Bierschenk continues to serve as the Artistic Director of VOICES.

 VOICES is a consort of highly skilled singers whose vocal blend and exceptional reading skills and musicianship combine to create a unique presentation that spans every musical period from early Renaissance to the 21st century.
 Specializing in a cappella literature, the vocal chamber ensemble creates the full spectrum of vocal colors ranging from the most intense and dramatic dissonance to the most palliative and soothing consonance.

-A native of Fort Worth, Texas, Dr. Jerome M. Bierschenk has been a music educator in Texas for over 40 years.
+A native of Fort Worth, Texas, Dr. Jerome M. Bierschenk has been a music educator in Texas for over 45 years.
 After earning a Bachelor degree in music education, Dr. Bierschenk started a teaching career in instrumental music education, and was a band director for 20 years.
 He taught in the Austin, Birdville and Weatherford school districts, and in Weatherford was the Director of Bands as well as the Coordinator of Music for the district.
 Bierschenk’s interest began to include voice and choral conducting, and after earning a master of music education degree and a doctor of musical arts degree in choral conducting from the University of North Texas, he began his tenure as Artistic Director of the Texas Boys Choir and as the Director of Fine Arts for the Fort Worth Academy of Fine Arts.
 With both extensive experience as a tenor soloist and as a trumpet player, he has performed solo tenor roles with Schola cantorum of Fort Worth, the University of North Texas Choirs, as well as various other groups in the Fort Worth community.
-He currently serves as the chair of the Department of Music and Director of Choral Activities at Texas Wesleyan University.
+In 2021, he retired after serving as the chair of the Department of Music and Director of Choral Activities at Texas Wesleyan University.